JetBrains/n8n-nodes-youtrack/README.md

 - **Minimum n8n version**: 1.0.0
 - **Tested with**: n8n 1.0.0 and later
 - **YouTrack API**: Compatible with YouTrack REST API

+## Usage

+### Command Execute

+The **Command Execute** operation allows you to apply YouTrack commands to issues using natural language syntax.
+Examples:
+- `tag MyTag for me` - Adds "MyTag" to issue and assigns it to you
+- `tag To Deploy for jane.doe` - Adds "To Deploy" tag and assigns to jane.doe
+- `work 2h Fixed bug` - Logs 2 hours of work with a comment

+Note: `vote+1` cannot be used on your own issues, and usernames must be valid YouTrack logins.

+### Custom Fields

+To discover available custom fields for a project, use the **Project > Get Fields Schema** operation, which returns the JSON schema for all custom fields in the specified project.

+### Issue Queries

+When listing or filtering issues, YouTrack uses its own query language.
+See the [YouTrack Query Syntax documentation](https://www.jetbrains.com/help/youtrack/incloud/Search-and-Command-Attributes.html) for details.

+### Webhooks

+For webhook triggers, you need to configure webhook subscriptions in your YouTrack instance.
+The YouTrack Trigger node will provide you with the webhook URL to use during setup.

 ## Resources